hello.ml — English frontend let name = "World" def greet(person): return f"Hello, {person}!" for i in range(3): print(greet(name)) class Counter: def __init__(self, start): self.value = start print("Done!")

 $ pipx install multilingualprogramming

-# hello.ml print("Hello world") $ multilingual run hello.ml $ multilingual run bonjour.ml --lang fr
+# hello.ml print("Hello world") $ multilingual hello.ml $ multilingual run bonjour.ml --lang fr

-$ multilingual repl $ multilingual repl --lang fr $ multilingual repl --lang ja --show-python
+$ multilingual $ multilingual repl --lang fr --show-python $ multilingual repl --lang ja --show-wat --show-rust

 Advanced